Bilingual, Colorado - The Purple State, Latino Issues, Racial Issues/Hate Crime, Social Justice, Spanish

 Alternate Phone: 303-868-9025

-Interviewed by: 9NEWS, Fox News, Univision, Viva Colorado, The Denver Post, Hispanically Speaking News, FOX News Latino, Denver7, Colorado Community Media, Latin Life Denver, Colorado Politics
+Interviewed by: 9NEWS, Fox News, Univision, Viva Colorado, The Denver Post, Hispanically Speaking News, FOX News Latino, Denver7, Colorado Community Media, Latin Life Denver, Colorado Politics, The Colorado Independent, Chalkbeat - Colorado

 Additional Languages Spoken: Español

-Ramon Del Castillo is a professor of the Chiana/or Studies Department.
-He has taught at Metropolitan State University of Denver since 1984.
+Ramon Del Castillo is a retired professor of the Chiana/or Studies Department.
+He taught at Metropolitan State University of Denver from 35 years.
 Del Castillo’s publications include "Institutionalizing Curanderismo in Colorado's Community Mental Health System," "Institutionalizing Curanderismo into a Mainstream Healing System: Boundary Spanners and Innovation in Action” and "The Life History of Diana Velazquez: La Curandera Total."

 As past Chair of the Masters Program in Nonprofit Program at Regis University (1999-2005), he directed educational services and program development for the department and taught classes in the history of the nonprofit sector, leadership, ethics, managing diversity in organizations and the capstone project.
 He traveled to Mexico for 5 years, developing collaborative bi-national curricula between the nonprofit and civil society sectors through the “Making Connections in Mexico Program,” in collaboration with ITESO Jesuit University, located in Guadalajara, Jalisco, Mexico.